saurabh947/AIFactChecker/README.md

 3. **Add Your API Key**
    - Enter your API key in the designated field
    - Your key is stored locally and never shared
+   - Leave empty to continue using the free tier

 ### Getting API Keys